 You want the urn to be extra special and thus, you should personalize it based on your or your loved one’s taste.
 Most urns can be personalized by adding an engraving — to add your loved one’s birthday, date of death, and of course, their name.

-Pay attention to the small details and make sure it will show your loved one’s personality, so you will be reminded of them every time you look at the urn.
-Choose their favorite color and have it customized the way you want it to look like.
+Pay attention to the small details and make sure they will show your loved one’s personality, so you will be reminded of them every time you look at the urn.
+Choose their favorite color and have it customized the way you want it to look.
 Talk to your urn supplier and ask them if they personalize their urns.

 Look for urn inspiration online but make sure to personalize it to your taste so it would be unique and one of a kind.
 You want this to be special, as this will serve as a loving memory of your loved one.